eldoy/mongocore/README.md

 # Add this code to an initializer or in your environment file
 Mongocore.db = Mongo::Client.new(['127.0.0.1:27017'], :database => "dbname_#{ENV['RACK_ENV']}")

-# Ruby on Rails installation
-rails new your_app_name --skip-active-record

-# In application.rb and the Gemfile, comment out active_model and active_record.

 # Logging options
 Mongo::Logger.logger.level = ::Logger::INFO
 Mongo::Logger.logger.level = ::Logger::FATAL